vigji/cainjb/pages/page_40.md

 **Annotated text**:
 `What chemistry!
 That the winds are really not infectious.
-Now that I was approaching journeys end, I began to ask myself disconcerting questions.
-It would be terrible if she turned out to be Fleckers one.
+Now that I was approaching journeys end, I began to ask myself disconcerting questions.`

+`It would be terrible if she turned out to be Fleckers one.
 And some to Flecker turn to pray, and I toward thy bed.
 But I had probably got it wrong.
 Yet it was all right.
-Her spelling was different and it was long ago.
-Yes, but supposing she came of the family of Jacks visitor, with Thornhill, who promised the opera?
+Her spelling was different and it was long ago.`

+`Yes, but supposing she came of the family of Jacks visitor, with Thornhill, who promised the opera?
 I could never be sure of that.
 I took a pill.
 But it was worth it.
-Yes, it was worth it.
-The bean bursts noiselessly through the mould in the garden.
-He certainly could put that sort of thing over, the dear old bean.
-Out of its little hill faithfully rise the potatos dark green leaves.
-Thames Dittons sister, as Eric Parker calls her---and one remembered the Irishmans malapropism in the same tale---had soon passed.
-Long she was ; but I did not linger to pay court to her.`
+Yes, it was worth it.`

+`The bean bursts noiselessly through the mould in the garden.` _This Compost_, by Walt Whitman

+`He certainly could put that sort of thing over, the dear old bean.`

+`Out of its little hill faithfully rise the potatos dark green leaves.` _This Compost_, by Walt Whitman

+`Thames Dittons sister, as Eric Parker calls her---and one remembered the Irishmans malapropism in the same tale---had soon passed.
+Long she was; but I did not linger to pay court to her.`

 Original page: